 Yoga for Stress Relief

-Perhaps one of the most studied areas of the health benefits of yoga is its effect on heart disease.
+Perhaps one of the most studied areas of the health benefits is its effect on heart disease.
 Yoga has long been known to lower blood pressure and slow the heart rate.
 A slower heart rate can benefit people with high blood pressure, heart disease, and stroke.
 Yoga was a key component to the heart disease program designed by Dean Ornish, MD.
 This was the first program to partly reverse heart disease through lifestyle and diet rather than surgery.
-On a biochemical level, studies point to a possible anti-oxidant effect of yoga.
-And yoga has been associated with decreased cholesterol and triglyceride levels as well as a boost in immune system function.
-Most recently at the American College of Cardiology 60th Annual Scientific Session showed benefit for atrial fibrillation with the practice of yoga.
+On a biochemical level, studies point to a possible anti-oxidant effect.
+Yoga has been associated with decreased cholesterol and triglyceride levels as well as a boost in immune system function.
+Most recently at the American College of Cardiology 60th Annual Scientific Session showed benefit for atrial fibrillation with the practice.

 As yoga has become more popular in the West, medical researchers have begun studying the benefits of therapeutic yoga.
 This is also called integrative yoga therapy or IYT.
 It's used as an adjunct treatment for specific medical conditions, from clinical depression to heart disease.
 Yoga benefits other chronic medical conditions, relieving symptoms of back pain, asthma, and arthritis.
 Most worldwide clinical studies are happening outside of the U.S. But even the NIH has funded clinical trials on yoga and its health benefits for insomnia and multiple sclerosis.

 Original post date: June, 2011.
 Revised: June, 2019.